 Soybean Dehulling – How Does it Work?

-A topic we come across often is the need, or want, for dehulling soybeans.
+A topic we come across often is the need, or want, for soybean dehulling.
 Dehulling (or decortication) is the process of removing the hull of a seed and can be applicable to more than just soybeans.
 Typically, a producer wishes to decrease the final fiber content in the end product, so dehulling is the answer.

 To start, the seeds should have a moisture content of about 10%.
 This dryness allows the beans to be cracked as they pass through the roller mill.

 1. Beans are sent through the roller mill.
 Ideally, soybeans should be cracked into 4-6 pieces.

 2. Afterwards, they are conveyed to the primary aspirator.
 The aspirator has a series of steps which the beans bounce on.
 The fan/cyclone system is set to only vacuum off the hulls while the meats fall through via gravity into the conveyor.

 3. The cyclone picks up a combination of hulls as well as meats and deposits them into the sifter/screener.
 The sifter/screener contains a series of screens that separates and classifies the remaining hulls and meats.
 The shaking action loosens everything and places them into various streams, usually overs, unders, and discard.